< >Show: 5 25

 O'Banion was the basis for the character played by Jimmy Cagney in the 1931 film The Public Enemy.

-George 'Bugs' Moran"Bugs" Moran was a gangster during the Prohibition era in Chicago.
-After embarking on a criminal career as a teenager, he gained a reputation as a lunatic with a ferocious temper, earning the nickname "Bugs" (at the time, slang for "crazy.")
+George 'Bugs' Moran'Bugs' Moran was a gangster during the Prohibition era in Chicago.
+After embarking on a criminal career as a teenager, he gained a reputation as a lunatic with a ferocious temper, earning the nickname 'Bugs' (which at the time, was slang for "crazy").
 Before the age of 21, he had already been incarcerated three times.

 During Prohibition, Moran found his own bootlegging operation in direct competition with the Chicago "Italian" family set up by Al Capone, triggering a turf war (and lifelong rivalry) between the two men.
 Their back-and-forth series of attacks and retaliations lasted through the rest of the Prohibition era, and led Moran to popularize the technique of driving by Capone's properties and peppering them with gunfire, an iconic image of organized crime from the era and the inspiration behind the crime of "drive-by shooting."

 Moran was convicted of robbing a bank messenger in Ohio in 1946, and spent most of the remainder of his life in prison.
 He died destitute in 1957, mere weeks after beginning a new prison sentence for bank robbery.